MicrosoftDocs/biztalk-docs/his/core/planning-and-architecting-solutions-using-data-clients.md

 -   Changing Passwords for DB2.

 ## Data Access Tool
- Additionally, the [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] Data Access Tool and Data Source Wizard utilize the Data Access Library as underlying technology, to connect these tools to the Microsoft network clients and data providers at runtime.
+ Additionally, the Host Integration Server Data Access Tool and Data Source Wizard utilize the Data Access Library as underlying technology, to connect these tools to the Microsoft network clients and data providers at runtime.
 For example, when using the Data Source Wizard to test a connection, the Data Source Wizard connects via the Data Access Library to the Microsoft network client for DB2.

  For more information, see Using the Data Access Library in Data Integration (Configuration) and the Microsoft.HostIntegration.DataAccessLibrary Namespace documentation.